How do I get SMART in my school?

 - June: Partnership formalized via signed Partnership Agreement.

 - June-September: SMART and site work together to recruit volunteers.

 - August-September: SMART conducts teacher orientation and principal meetings with new sites.

 - September: SMART recruits and trains Site Coordinators.

 To begin the process of applying to have SMART at your site, please contact your local SMART office.

-If you have any questions about how to get SMART in your school, please contact SMART’s Program Director, Rachel Lawrence, at 971-634-1606 or firstname.lastname@example.org.
+If you have any questions about how to get SMART in your school, please contact SMART’s Director of Program Operations & Personnel, Alexis James, at 971-634-1606 or firstname.lastname@example.org.